Your Bushfire Plan: The Basics

 You don’t have to live in the country to be at risk of fire.
 If you live near areas that have significant bush, forest, long grass, or coastal scrub, then you need to plan ahead for the fire season.

 Not everyone thinks clearly in an emergency.
+Taking steps to get prepared before the fire season means you know what to do when you’re at risk of fire.
 A written, and preferably well-practised plan, will help you remember what needs to be done during a crisis.
 Use the Bushfire survival planning template – Leaving early (PDF) to help you write down your plan.

 Why should I leave early?

 Leaving early is the safest option to protect yourself and your family.
 Leaving early means leaving the area before there are any signs of a fire – not when you can see flames or smell smoke.
 Leaving early means avoiding panic, being trapped, making the wrong choices and risking serious injury or death.

 Defending Your Property

 Planning to stay and defend is a big decision.
 You could be at serious risk of uncontrollable fires on Severe, Extreme and Code Red days.
 Most homes in high-risk bushfire areas are not designed for Code Red conditions.
 The Defending your property page can help you decide whether or not you are capable of defending your property – and tells you about the risks and preparations involved.

 How to plan